theoretick/limitlessc/_posts/2012-02-28-Sam-Harris-and-Violence.md

 ###and a nice comment by one of the best BJJ practitioners around###

 Matt Thornton writes: I agree we need all three ranges—stand up, clinch and ground—for self-defense; and, in general, we want to avoid going to the ground in a fight.
 However, the best way to ensure that you will end up on the ground is to never train there in the first place.
 It’s the non-grapplers who are easiest to take down, and being in a “fight” means it isn’t necessarily up to you where you end up.
 So, it’s a bit of irony that wanting to stay off the ground in a self-defense situation should dictate a serious commitment to grappling.

+[^foot]: "I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times." ~BruceLee